 The fan is turned on or off with this switch.
 The on position operates the fan continuously.
 The auto position operates the fan during hi-heat, lo-heat and cool cycles, but shuts off during unload.
-The switch will light up whenever the airflow switch is sensing airflow and the dryer is full of grain.
+The light will light up whenever the airflow switch is sensing air pressure and the dryer is full of grain.